 Best time to visit Venice

-To avoid the crowds, you should visit Venice in November, December, or January.
-The weather is unpredictable though, and you may experience a bright sunny day, or see Venice shrouded in fog, and even having to get around while Venice is flooded.
-This is my favorite time of the year, despite the downsides, but I’m also privileged since I live in Milan and can easily spend a day in Venice.
+You should visit Venice in November, December, or January to avoid the crowds.
+The weather is unpredictable though, and you may experience a bright sunny day, or see Venice shrouded in fog, and even have to get around while Venice is flooded.
+Despite the downsides, this is my favorite time of the year, but I’m also privileged since I live in Milan and can easily spend a day in Venice.